-- 4. Choose one: - To connect to Hive without using the Apache ZooKeeper service, in the Service Discovery Mode drop-down list, select No Service Discovery. - Or, to enable the driver to discover Hive Server 2 services via the ZooKeeper service, in the Service Discovery Mode drop-down list, select ZooKeeper. - 5.
-In the ZooKeeper Namespace field, if you selected ZooKeeper above, then type the namespace on ZooKeeper under which Hive Server 2 znodes are added.
-Otherwise, do not type a value in the field. - 6.
+- c.
+In the ZooKeeper Namespace field, type the namespace on ZooKeeper under which Hive Server 2 znodes are added. - 5.
 In the Authentication area, configure authentication as needed.
-For more information, see "Configuring Authentication on Windows" on page 11.
+For more information, see "Configuring Authentication on Windows" on page 12.

 Hive Server 1 does not support authentication.
 Most default configurations of Hive Server 2 require User Name authentication.
 To verify the authentication mechanism that you need to use for your connection, check the configuration of your Hadoop / Hive distribution.
-For more information, see "Authentication Mechanisms" on page 49.
+For more information, see "Authentication Mechanisms" on page 52.

-7. Optionally, if the operations against Hive are to be done on behalf of a user that is different than the authenticated user for the connection, then in the Delegation UID field, type the name of the user to be delegated.
+6. Optionally, if the operations against Hive are to be done on behalf of a user that is different than the authenticated user for the connection, then in the Delegation UID field, type the name of the user to be delegated.
+For more information, see "Delegating Authentication to a Specific User" on page 16.